-By the time BF Publisher and Group C Media co-President Ted Coene gave his closing remarks on Oct.
+By the time BF Chief Business Officer and Group C Media co-President Ted Coene gave his closing remarks on Oct.
 30 — inviting all present to mark their calendars for LiveXchange 2013 at the Westin Stonebriar in Frisco, TX — many attendees had weighed in on the 2012 event, declaring the Florida conclave an unqualified success.

 “This is a tremendous event,” said Mike Michalski, president, MCS Strategies.
 “LiveXchange is an excellent opportunity to get critical information from a number of states and locations for our projects.”

 Steve Bonine, DuPont’s manager of Global Grants and Incentives, said the customized itineraries created for attendees at LiveXchange provided an unparalled opportunity to explore dealmaking possibilities.
 “It gave us a lot of one-on-one time that let us get more in-depth with service providers than we’re used to,” he said.
 “It was time well spent for me.”